 Current challenges in the field

 Based on the improved recognition of cellular and molecular diversity, a more refined personalized approach to research and clinical trials for ovarian cancer is needed.
-A roadmap for research priorities has been suggested, including development of better experimental models, characterization of the tumor microenvironment, better understanding of clonal diversity, recurrent disease, exceptional responders, and improved value of surgical cytoreduction.
+A roadmap for research priorities has been suggested, including development of better experimental models, characterization of the tumor microenvironment, better understanding of clonal diversity, recurrent disease, exceptional responders, improved value of surgical cytoreduction, and stratified trials.
 Furthermore, as progress is being made in prolonging the survival of ovarian cancer patients, recognizing how the disease itself, as well as the treatment, may interfere with the patients’ overall wellbeing and quality of life is critical.